ten films and tv shows that examined queer sexuality in 2017

-Reject heteronormativity this Christmas by turning off Love Actually and watching all these nice gay things instead.
-Sorry not sorry Auntie Sue.
+Reject heteronormativity this Christmas by turning off "Love Actually" and watching all these nice gay things instead.

 We’re lucky to live in an era that’s learning to embrace stories about people who exist outside of the cis-straight-white power bubble.
-A while ago, a film’s success relied on one of two things: either how strongly it reflected the lives of cis-het, ‘white picket fence’ people, or how far removed it was from that world -– on a fantastical level, of course.
+A while ago, a film’s success relied on one of two things: either how strongly it reflected the lives of cis-het, "white picket fence" people, or how far removed it was from that world — on a fantastical level, of course.

 In the mid 2000s, as couple-based rom-coms and superhero movies ran wild at the box office, it seemed like moviegoers were more willing to see multiple renditions of the same thing than they were to make time for the lives and experiences of the LGBTQ+ community.
-Historically, queer cinema has been made for indie audiences and queer people, but 2017 signalled the start of a loud and proud new beginning.
+Historically, queer cinema has been made for indie audiences and queer people, but 2017 signaled the start of a loud and proud new beginning.
 With the success of Moonlight, movie studios are now more willing to put queer stories at the forefront, and our movie audiences are more wise and woke as a result.